nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 # Finding relevant log entries with a correlation ID

-Since GitLab 11.6, a unique tracking ID, known as the "correlation ID" has been logged for most requests in GitLab.
+Since GitLab 11.6, a unique tracking ID, known as the "correlation ID" has been logged by the GitLab instance for most requests.
 This makes it easier to trace behavior in a distributed system.
-Without this ID it can be difficult or impossible to match correlating log entries together.
+Without this ID it can be difficult or impossible to match correlating log entries.

 ## Getting the correlation ID